Whales & Climate

 Climate change is the next big challenge that whales are facing.
 We have put together a multidisplinary team from Australia, South Africa and South America to address this problem.

-This is a program by Griffith University, Stellenbosch University, Cape Town University, Universidade Federal Do Rio Grande, Pontifical Catholic University of Ecuador and Cape Peninsula University of Technology.
+This is a program by Griffith University, Stellenbosch University, University of Pretoria, Cape Town University, Universidade Federal Do Rio Grande, Pontifical Catholic University of Ecuador and Cape Peninsula University of Technology.

 This research program establishes a fundamental understanding of how changing ocean conditions are influencing the recovery of humpback whale populations and develop adaptation scenarios for advancing whale conservation, policies and programs under various projects.
 It will also lay the path for future research on other baleen species.